Man pleads not guilty in 1991 Missouri killing of classmate

 Niemet, who appeared via video from the Cole County Jail, will be back in court next Monday to determine if he will be granted bond, The Jefferson City News-Tribune reported.

 Niemet’s attorney, Curtis Hanrahan, asked that his client be given a $100,000 bond.
-He said Niemet operates several businesses employing about 100 people in Missouri, Iowa and Illinois, and would agree to stay under house arrest with an ankle monitor if he was released on bond, Hanrahan said.
+He said Niemet operates several businesses employing about 100 people in Missouri, Iowa and Illinois, and would agree to stay under house arrest with an ankle monitor if he was released on bond.

 Cole County Associate Circuit Court Judge Cotton Walker delayed action on the bond until March 9, noting that people connected to the case had asked to be present at Niemet’s hearings but were not in court Monday.